MS Polaris

 It holds 80 passengers and is equipped with a lounge with bar, as well as a library, covered deck, outside deck and a gift shop.
-It was renovated at Tallinn, Estonia in 2005 and offered cruises in the Barents Sea and transfers from Murmansk to St. Petersburg, Archangelsk, the Solovets Islands and was also the only ship that stops at Vaygach Island.
+It was renovated at Tallinn, Estonia in 2005 and offered cruises in the Barents Sea and transfers from Murmansk to Saint Petersburg, Arkhangelsk, the Solovets Islands and was also the only ship that stops at Vaygach Island.

 It was surveyed in Murmansk on 27 February 2010 and found to be in good condition.